 In terms of past work, Cato has a wide range of experience in the audio industry.
+She has 20 years of audio engineering experience, and has been working full time as an audio engineer since 2010.
 She has worked in post production, on big budget advertising with clients including Cheerios, Weight Watchers, and Cadillac.
 She has performed as A1 at numerous live sound venues, including the La Jolla Playhouse and San Diego Repertory Theater.
 Her live sound experience also includes working on broadway shows and as front of house engineer for the Russian Ballet.
 Before deciding to move to San Diego, Cato also functioned as studio manager of the Fortune Recording Studio at Connecticut College, and as the sole recording engineer for the Eastern Connecticut Symphony Orchestra.
 She has worked as recording engineer for music performance professors from Yale, The United States Coast Guard, and StoryCorps.
-She has also done extensive work with inner city students as part of Music 4 Peace San Diego, and in collaboration with Playing For Change and the United Nations.
+She taught the audio course at Platt College for over 8 years, and has also done extensive work with inner city students as part of Music 4 Peace San Diego, and in collaboration with Playing For Change and the United Nations.

 Cato has worked in a variety of venues, including many recording studios and theaters: